tanakamasayuki/ESP32SyncKit/SPEC.md

 - Uses priority-inheritance mutex.
 Do not use from ISR.
 - `lock` supports infinite wait; returns false on timeout.
 - `LockGuard` prevents leak/forget to unlock, even without exceptions.
+- Created via `xSemaphoreCreateMutex` (non-recursive, priority inheritance).
+On failure, handle is null.
+Copy disallowed; move allowed.
+Lazy creation on first use is acceptable.

 ---